tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   The form of control flow graph suggests that it may be a kind of **virtual machine** with [switch-based dispatcher](http://static.usenix.org/event/woot09/tech/full_papers/rolles.pdf).
 The typical form of such a VM consists of a *dispatcher* located in several basic blocks, but there would exist many "non trivial" basic blocks to which control flow is transferred from a much smaller number of "dispatch points".

   These non trivial basic blocks representing opcodes are possibly, for example, ones start with the instruction at `0x402513`, `0x40206a`, `0x4025d`, etc; the control flow transferred to all of them comes from the basic block ends with `0x4042e0`, which may be supposed that this is the *dispatch point* of the dispatcher.
 Moreover, these basic blocks transfer control flow to the same basic block start with the address `0x404000` (since they both end with `call 0x404000`), which may be supposed that this is the *entry point* of the dispatcher.

+  **Remark:**
-  There are also basic blocks, for example, ones start with `0x4043a4`, `0x404371`, `0x40428c`, etc; they might not represent opcodes since their semantics is trivial, just a simple unconditional`jmp 0x40428`.
+  *There are basic blocks, for example, at `0x4043a4`, `0x404371`, `0x40428c`, etc. which come from (and reach to) the same basic block; but they might not represent opcodes since their semantics is trivial, just a simple unconditional`jmp 0x40428`.*

 #### Distinguished instruction rate

-  Another indication which suggests that this might be a VM, is the number of distinguished instructions over the total number of executed instructions.
+  Another criterion supporting the intuition about VM obfuscation, is *the number of distinguished instructions over the total number of executed instructions*.
 Since the number of "virtual instructions" is normally much smaller than the number of the real hardware instructions (i.e.`x86` ISA), we would normally observe that there are not "too much" distinguished instructions in a binary obfuscated by a VM.
 The following diagram presents the number of distinguished instructions over the trace length: there are only about 500 distinguished instructions over a trace of length 10.000.000!!!

   ![Instruction counting](./reven_ins_count_histo.svg)